hienhuynhminh/past_projects/data_integration_into_shopify/README.md

 # Data Integration into Shopify
-*This demo was part of a project I carried out during my internship in 2022.*
+*This project demo was part of the data engineering internship I did in 2022.*

 ## Project Descriptions
 * The company where I did my data engineering internship, NADUVI, is an e-commerce business and advertises home and living (i.e. furniture) products on their webshop.
 They build their e-commerce platform on Shopify.